-I had the Maps.me app uploaded to my phone and you can see the trails on this in flight mode.
+I had the Maps.me app downloaded to my phone and could see the trails on this in flight mode.
 We used this throughout the morning to make sure we were keeping on trail.

-You can also ascend up South (Peasant’s) Ridge which is a little further along and signed.
-We chose South East Ridge as it’s more challenging due to the exposed ridge, and if you start early, you’ll get to see a cracking sunset.
+You can also ascend up South (Peasants) Ridge which is a little further along and signed.
+We chose South East Ridge as it’s more challenging due to the exposed ridgeline, and if you start early, you’ll get to see a cracking sunrise.

 The South East Ridge quickly heads up through a forest of gum trees before you start climbing up a rocky trail.
 Try to reach at least the first of the boulder viewpoints for sunrise and you’ll be grateful you got up so early as the sun gradually lights up the surrounding valleys and mountains.

 Following the first boulder viewpoint, there are a couple more rocky outcrops that’ll give you breathtaking views over the Scenic Rim region, and close ups of Mt Ernest and the easily recognisable knob of Mt Lindesay.